kstarkiller/enhanced_OCR/README.md

 jupyterlab notebooks/number_recognition.ipynb
 ```

-### Take your own photos
+### Draw or take photos of your numbers
-Thanks @Loke-60000's and @fdeage's website including in this project, you can take photos of handwritted numbers.
+Thanks @Loke-60000's and @fdeage's website including in this project, you can take photos of handwritted numbers or draw them.
 To do so :

 ```bash